mtwg/freshet-docs/source/vpn/README.md

 * to obscure the source of your internet traffic
 * to ensure that \_protected services \_are only exposed to trusted users

-> _**Note:**_ Currently, protected services are available without the VPN temporarily until everyone who will need them is familiar with and using the VPN

 ### Why protect services?

 1. **Visibility -** Currently, anyone can visit freshetdata.org.
 This means that potential attackers don't need credentials to begin looking for ways to gain access to the server using a variety of methods.
 We try our best to prevent these attacks, but ensuring that only a short list of users can even see freshetdata.org gives us many advantages in protecting our data.